stackql/openapi-to-stackql/provider_docs/snowflake-docs/providers/snowflake/iceberg_table/iceberg_tables/index.md

       value: string
     - name: name
       value: string
+      description: Name of the iceberg table
     - name: comment
       value: string
+      description: user comment associated to an object in the dictionary
     - name: change_tracking
       value: boolean
+      description: >-
+        True if change tracking is enabled, allowing streams and CHANGES to be used on the entity.
     - name: max_data_extension_time_in_days
       value: integer
+      description: >-
+        Maximum number of days to extend data retention beyond the retention period to prevent a stream becoming stale.
     - name: external_volume
       value: string
+      description: >-
+        Name of an external volume that will be used for persisted Iceberg metadata and data files.
     - name: data_retention_time_in_days
       value: integer
+      description: number of days to retain the old version of deleted/updated data
     - name: catalog_sync
       value: string
+      description: Name of the catalog integration to sync this table
     - name: catalog
       value: string
+      description: Name of the catalog integration to use for iceberg tables
     - name: storage_serialization_policy
       value: string
+      description: >-
+        Storage serialization policy used for managed Iceberg table.
+This include encodings and compressions
     - name: catalog_table_name
       value: string
+      description: Name of the table as recognized by the catalog.
     - name: catalog_namespace
       value: string
+      description: >-
+        Catalog namespace for the table.
+The namespace defined when the table was created.
+Otherwise, the default namespace associated with the catalog integration used by the table.
+If you’re syncing the table to Snowflake Open Catalog, the default is null.
     - name: cluster_by
       value: array
+      description: >-
+        Specifies one or more columns or column expressions in the table as the clustering key.
     - name: columns
       value:
         - name: name
           value: string
+          description: Column name
         - name: datatype
           value: string
+          description: The data type for the column
         - name: comment
           value: string
+          description: Specifies a comment for the column
         - name: nullable
           value: boolean
+          description: Argument null return acceptance criteria
         - name: default_value
           value: string
+          description: Default value for the column
     - name: base_location
       value: string
+      description: >-
+        The path to a directory where Snowflake can write data and metadata files for the table.
     - name: replace_invalid_characters
       value: boolean
+      description: Specifies whether to replace invalid characters in the column names
     - name: metadata_file_path
       value: string
+      description: >-
+        Specifies the relative path of the Iceberg metadata file to use for column definitions.
     - name: constraints
       value:
         - name: name
           value: string
+          description: Name of the Constraint
         - name: column_names
           value: array
         - name: constraint_type
           value: string
+          description: Type of the constraint
 ```
 </TabItem>
 </Tabs>